oemunoz/Wikka-md-handler/Readme.md

 ## FAQs and TODOs

 - The handler have another flavors of markdown?

 > R: Yes the cebe parse have anothers flavors (traditional, GitHub, extra).
 By default is extra flavor, but you can change this on pd.php file.
+Check for the cebe documentation, and the [markdown extra](https://kramdown.gettalong.org/syntax.html) for the especific formated.

 - The plugins works on with this handler?

 > R: For now, is not, plugins like "files" and "Category" etc, are not availables with the md plugins.
 (I need some time for check if it is posible and/or necesary).

 - [ ] TODO: Ask for add the css and js on the header.php by default.
 - [ ] TODO: Check for the common div and html objets css styles, I only check the table css style.
 - [ ] TODO: Check for the TOC Generator.